You acknowledge credit provided by Haven Kitchens by Formica is wholly and predominantly for business purposes.

 5.1 You agree that until we confirm that a credit facility has been granted to you, all Goods are supplied on a cash before delivery basis.

 5.3 You may pay by Visa or MasterCard or American Express.
 However, a payment surcharge is payable by the Customer if accounts are paid using Visa, Mastercard or American Express credit accounts or accounts using contactless payments (ie: PayWave, PayPass).
 The payment surcharge is a percentage of the amount being paid and varies depending on the payment method used.
 The current surcharge rate will be notified by us from time to time.
-As at the date of these Conditions, the surcharge rate is, 1.25% for Visa or Mastercard and 2.97% - American Express.
+As at the date of these Terms, the surcharge rate is, 1.25% for Visa or Mastercard and 2.97% - American Express.
 The surcharge is payable at the same time as the account to which it relates is due.

 5.4 You agree that if you fail to pay in accordance with this clause 5, without prejudice to any of our rights, we may:

-(b) charge interest on debts at four percent (4%) above the rate prescribed pursuant to the Penalty Interest Rates Act (Vic) 1983 from time to time;
+(a) charge interest on debts at four percent (4%) above the rate prescribed pursuant to the Penalty Interest Rates Act (Vic) 1983 from time to time;

-(c) charge a dishonour handling fee at the rate advised by us from time to time where we are unable to obtain payment from your credit card provider or a cheque is not paid by your bank;
+(b) charge a dishonour handling fee at the rate advised by us from time to time where we are unable to obtain payment from your credit card provider or a cheque is not paid by your bank;

-(e) withhold supply;
+(c) withhold supply; and

-(f) sue for the money owing on the Goods.
+(d) sue for the money owing on the Goods.

 5.5 The late payment fee and any interest will be charged daily from the due date for payment until the actual date of payment and will be payable together with the overdue amount.
-The parties agree that the fees and interest charged pursuant to clause 5.4 are a genuine pre-estimate of the loss that will be suffered by the Company for late payment.
+The parties agree that the fees and interest charged pursuant to clause 5.4 are a genuine pre-estimate of the loss that will be suffered by the Supplier for late payment.